Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: PURE MULTIQUBIT STATES WITH AN ACCELERATING QUBIT

-We are considering the non-separability in the inertial : non-inertial bipartition as simultaneous measurements cannot be done in the other possible partitions.
-To numerically compute this conditional entropy, we use the eigenvalue truncation procedure and get $ k\simeq 10^4 $.
+We are considering the non-separability in the inertial : non-inertial bipartition, as simultaneous measurements cannot be done in the other possible partitions.
+To compute this conditional entropy numerically, we use the eigenvalue truncation procedure and get $ k\simeq 10^4 $.
 Now, using these $k$ eigenvalues of $\rho_{A_1 A_2 R}^{\text{W}_3}$ and $\rho_{R}^{\text{W}_3}$, we numerically compute the AR $ q $-conditional entropy in Eq.~(\ref{eq:CAR_pure_w}) and characterize the same with respect to its state parameters $\theta , \phi$, acceleration $ \lambda $ and parameter $q$.

-We observe that $ S^{\text{W}_3}_q(A_1A_2|R) $ consistently remains below zero, suggesting the non-separability of the state for the entire range of system parameters, acceleration $\lambda$ and parameter $q$.
-The maximum non-separability for generalized pure $ 3 $-qubit W states occurs for the choice of $\theta$ and $\phi$ such that $ \sin \theta \cos \phi = 1/\sqrt{2} $.
+We observe that $ S^{\text{W}_3}_q(A_1A_2|R) $ consistently remains below zero, suggesting the non-separability of the state for the entire range of system parameters, acceleration $\lambda$, and parameter $q$.
+The maximum non-separability for generalized pure $ 3 $-qubit W state occurs for $\theta$ and $\phi$ such that $ \sin \theta \cos \phi = 1/\sqrt{2} $.
 Moreover, to understand the behavior of $ S^{\text{W}_3}_q(A_1A_2|R) $ with respect to the other numerous parameters involved, we choose a pure $3$-qubit W state with equal coefficients, i.e., with state parameters $\theta = \cos^{-1}(1/\sqrt{3})$ and $\phi=\pi/4$.
-Subsequently, the AR $ q $-conditional entropy for this state is then plotted as a function of the acceleration parameter $\lambda$ in Fig.~\ref{fig:CAR_pure_w_AB_C_inset} for various $ q $.
+Subsequently, the AR $ q $-conditional entropy for this state is plotted as a function of the acceleration parameter $\lambda$ in Fig.~\ref{fig:CAR_pure_w_AB_C_inset} for various $ q $.